 Hand engrave a number of our designs with initials, monograms, images and mottos.
 Use the ‘Engrave' tool on the product pages to see the possible engraving options for the piece.
 The price will automatically be displayed in the pop out.
 Engraving takes about a week but if you have left it a bit late it’s always worth dropping us a line.
 If we can help, we will.

-Our hand engraver is one of the very best in the country.
-Unlike machine engraving, the letters are arranged within the space using her experience and judgment.
+Our hand engraver Jared is one of the very best in the country.
+Unlike machine engraving, the letters are arranged within the space using his experience and judgment.
 This results in a far more balanced and aesthetically pleasing one.
 Hand engraving also achieves a much deeper cut than a machine, which merely scratches the surface.
-Our hand engraver also completes 'Seal' Engraving, suitable for signet rings.
-Our catalogue can be emailed over on request.

 Creating symbols for identification purposes is as old as humankind itself.
 Heraldry’s origins lie partly in the military and national symbols and insignia that were used in ancient Egypt, Rome and in England, and partly in the individual designs of personal seals on signet rings and fobs that have been found as far back as ancient Mesopotamian society.